Here are the stereotypes of every club in York and the people you’ll meet there

 “Society and Salvo’s are by far the most popular Yorkshire double act since Barry and Paul Chuckle…”

-The nightlife in York is varied with something for everyone to enjoy.
-Two of our finest writers are here to help you prepare for what is coming during Freshers week and beyond with a comprehensive list of the clubs and bars in York, and what the people there are really like.
+York, a city that is not necessarily well know for its nightlife.
+However, each club in York is varied, with something for everyone to enjoy.
+We're here to you familiarise yourself with all the types of places you can go in York, with a comprehensive list of the clubs and bars, and what the people there are really like.

 Where to begin with Kuda, eh?
 For this essentially encompasses three clubs in one, and they could not be any more different.
 Having said this, it is the Tiki bar, which holds our attention.
-The Tiki Bar plays mostly Hip Hop and RnB on Tuesday nights and there is also a camper van seemingly dumped in the middle of the bar – don’t ask why, we don’t know why either.
+The Tiki Bar plays mostly Hip Hop and RnB on Tuesday nights and there is also a camper van seemingly dumped in the middle of the bar – don’t ask why, we don’t know why, no one knows why.
 If you’re a lover of Drake and ALL of his albums, sprinkled in with a bit of Kanye and Skepta, then this is where you should be.
 All day.
 Everyday.

 A certain type of breed likes nothing more than necking a VK topless whilst dancing to the “Year 3000” in Salvo's.
 The true die-hard Salvo’s follower will be there for Sport’s night on a Wednesday and will follow it up on Friday when Salvo’s turns into everyone’s favourite island destination, Koh Samui.
 Please only go there if you are suitably dressed (anything that is not your usual clobber), are an absolute lad, love nothing more than early 2000 era tunes and salivate at the thought of downing every type of VK you could possibly think of, or if you just fancy a laugh in a club that does not take it self seriously.
 If these tick your boxes, this is the club for you.